sts10/medic/readme.markdown

 ### Examples

+- `medic --online test.kdbx` checks the passwords of `test.kdbx` using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.

+- `medic --online -dw test.kdbx` checks the passwords of `test.kdbx` using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.

+- `medic --online -w -k=test-files/test_key_file test-files/test_db.kdbx` checks the passwords of `test_db.kdbx` -- which requires key file `test_key_file` -- using the HaveIBeenPwned API, as well as looks for weak passwords.

 - `medic -h=../pwned-passwords-sha1-ordered-by-count-v4.txt test_db.kdbx` checks the passwords of `test_db.kdbx` against the hashes `../pwned-passwords-sha1-ordered-by-count-v4.txt`, which is a large text file of password hashes.
 Medic will display any of the accounts in the `test_db.kdbx` with passwords that appear in the list.

-- `medic -o -dw test.kdbx` checks the passwords of `test.kdbx` using the HaveIBeenPwned API, as well as looks for weak and duplicate passwords.

-- `medic -o -w -k=test-files/test_key_file -d test-files/test_db.kdbx` checks the passwords of `test_db.kdbx` -- which requires key file `test_key_file` -- using the HaveIBeenPwned API, as well as looks for weak passwords.

 - `medic -dw test.kdbx` checks the passwords of `test.kdbx` for weak and duplicate passwords.